SkaLe3/BrokenDrifter/README.md

 # Broken Drifter

 Broken Drifter is a small drift racing game with my own physics logic.
 It was made from scratch in a short time to test the framework and practice making games without an engine.
-The development of the framework was accompanied by learning how to develop a game engine from video, so its code is almost identical https://github.com/TheCherno/Hazel
+The development of the framework was accompanied by learning how to develop a game engine from video, so framework code is almost similaer to https://github.com/TheCherno/Hazel

+Controls:

+WASD - movement.
+Space - handbrake.
+R - change camera

 The goal was to make the game in a short time, so the development is currently frozen and delayed